nuejs/nue/packages/www/docs/migration.md

 └── index.md
 ```

-All features from that 1.3GB Next.js setup are included in the  1MB global Nue installation.

 ### Nue configuration
 Enable all the features (collections, RSS feeds, sitemaps, view transitions) with this `site.yaml` config: